The Art of State Management in React.

 composeSelectors(getTodos, addTodo('todo3'))(state); // => ["todo1", "todo2", "todo3"]

-Selectors are commonly used with React hooks, either as performance enhancers or as part of a framework, for instance, the `react-redux` package has a hook called `useSelector` which can be used in order to retrieve slices of the delivered state of the app.
+Selectors are commonly used with React hooks for performance optimization or as part of a framework.
+For instance, `react-redux` provides a `useSelector` hook to retrieve slices of the application state.

 import {createContext} from 'use-context-selector';